Complete Guide: Installing Manjaro with Secure Boot Enabled

 Why another guide on encryption?

-Using grub to boot an encrypted system often leads to long waits while grub decrypts the luks container just to get to the kernels.
+Using Grub to boot an encrypted system often leads to long waits while Grub decrypts the Luks container to get to the kernels.

 This load time is a weakness of the current grub implementation – and while it will probably be solved in due time – we need to find ways around it.

-For example you can use a separate partition for boot, $esp and root and leave boot unencrypted.
-This works and grub will happily boot.
+For example, you can use a separate partition for boot, $esp, and root and leave the boot unencrypted.
+This works, and grub will happily boot.
 If you want to dual boot several variations of Linux and throw in a Windows and a couple of ISO – this is the way to go.

-But what if you requirements are simple?
-You just want an encrypted Manjaro?
+But what if your requirements are simple?
+Do you want an encrypted Manjaro?
 And you want the installation to be as simple as possible?

-systemd-boot is a bootloader which do not get much attention on Manjaro – since most Manjaro installations is created using Calamares installer which in turn installs grub.
-I recall a setting for an iso-profile setting the efi_bootloader="grub" – but it didn’t work very well so I decided to learn how to implement systemd-boot the most simple way – later create a merge request to the tools.
+systemd-boot is a bootloader that does not get much attention on Manjaro – since most Manjaro installations are created using the Calamares installer, which installs grub.
+I recall a setting for an iso-profile setting, the efi_bootloader="grub" – but it didn’t work very well, so I decided to learn how to implement systemd-boot the simplest way – later, create a merge request to the tools.

 Before you begin